anycable/docs.anycable.io/docs/guides/serverless.md

-# Using AnyCable to power serverless Node.js applications
+# Using AnyCable to power serverless JavaScript applications

-AnyCable is a great companion for your serverless Node.js applications needing real-time features.
+AnyCable is a great companion for your serverless JavaScript (and TypeScript) applications needing real-time features.
 It can be used as a real-time server with no strings attached: no vendor lock-in, no microservices spaghetti, no unexpected PaaS bills.
 Keep your logic in one place (your JS application) and let AnyCable handle the low-level stuff.

 ## Overview

-To use AnyCable with a serverless Node.js application, you need to:
+To use AnyCable with a serverless JS application, you need to:

 - Deploy AnyCable-Go to a platform of your choice (see [below](#deploying-anycable-go)).
 - Configure AnyCable API handler in your JS application.